-The above concurrent positions each arose because Koichi Nakao was appointed by Takara Holdings due to a consolidated management approach in that company's holding company system, and Mutsumi Kimura was appointed by the Company based on the determination that he would be able to strengthen the Company's corporate functions and realize sustained growth of the Company
+The above concurrent positions each arose because Koichi Nakao was appointed by Takara Holdings owing to a consolidated management approach in that company's holding company system, and Mutsumi Kimura was appointed by the Company based on the determination that he would be able to strengthen the Company's corporate functions and realize sustained growth of the Company and enhancement of medium-term corporate value because he had extensive experience in areas such as the Company's corporate planning, finance, accounting, public relations, general affairs and personnel in the past, and had exhibited leadership as the Company's Representative Director and Vice President.
+Takara Holdings does not intend to control the Company through such concurrent positions.

-A change in the Group management strategy of Takara Holdings could affect the business and performance of the Group.
+A change in the group management strategy of Takara Holdings could affect the business and performance of the Group.